mgiuffrida/docs/app/1.0/docs/devguide/data-system.md

 When two elements are connected with a data binding, data changes can flow _downward_, from host to target, _upward_, from target to host, or both ways.

-When two elements in the local DOM are bound to the same property data appears to flow from one element to the other, but this flow is _mediated_ by the host.
-A change made by one element propagates **up** to the host, then the host propagates the change **down** to the second element.
+When two elements in the local DOM are bound to the same property, data appears to flow from one element to the other, but this flow is _mediated_ by the host.
+A change made by one element propagates **up** to the host; the host then propagates the change **down** to the second element.

 ### Data flow is synchronous